 Instructions

-- Bake: Top with remaining sauce and cheese.
-Bake at 200°C/400°F for 20 minutes until bubbly.
+- Bake: Pour the remaining sauce over the tortillas and sprinkle with cheese.
+Bake at 200°C (180°C Fan / Gas Mark 6) for 20 minutes until bubbly and golden.

 - Serve: Garnish with fresh coriander and serve with soured cream or guacamole.